Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Verify that the private key file corresponds to the Amazon EC2 key pair assigned at launch.
 - [ ] Verify that your IAM user policy has permission to launch Amazon EC2 instances.
-- [ ] Verify that you are connecting with the appropriate user name for your AM
+- [x] Verify that you are connecting with the appropriate user name for your AMI.
 - [ ] Verify that the Amazon EC2 Instance was launched with the proper IAM role.
 - [ ] Verify that your federation trust to AWS has been established.